chalupajs/chalupa/docs/README.md

 }
 ~~~~

-  1. As you can see, in this case, we used the `bindInterface` method of the Context Container.
+  1. As you can see, in this case, we used the `bindInterface` method of the context.
 This allows us to define the type key along with the concrete implementation that should be used to resolve dependencies with that very key.
 Here we essentially said the following to Catamaran: "whenever you find an `@Inject` with the `IPizzaRepository` key, resolve that dependency with a `MongoPizzaRepository` instance".
   1. Afterward, in the constructor, we can declare that we depend on the `IPizzaRepository` abstraction by using the same key in the `@Inject` decorator as in the binding.
   1. Then, the type of the parameter is what you'd expect: the `IPizzaRepository` interface.